grknsytrk/imposter/README.md

 - **Secure Auth** - Full account integration using **Supabase Auth**.
 - **Localized** - Support for both English and Turkish out of the box.
 - **Mobile Ready** - Fully responsive design that keeps the game immersive on any device.
+- **Tie Breaking** - When votes are tied, a new voting round automatically begins until a winner emerges.
+- **Testable Engine** - Pure, deterministic game logic with 26 unit and E2E tests.

 ## The Gameplay